PROGRAMS & PROJECTS

 Conservation can be a tough topic to understand sometimes.
 This is why we make it one of our main priorities to educate, inspire, and connect people to all things conservation so they know just how important local land protection is.

 Understanding the importance of conservation is one thing, but being involved in making a difference is a very different thing.
 At the Conservancy, we host events, volunteer outings, and so much more to keep our community part of the solution to protecting our local lands and waters.
+Read about how to be a good neighbor to local ranchers.

 Whenever something important that deserves action is brought to our attention, we do our very best to engage.
 Click here to learn more about one our of latest special projects, Lewis's Woodpecker Project, which was sparked by a grant from Cornell University.